frederikheld/pot-pourri/services/metastore/README.md

 This package uses _Mocha_ with _Chai_ as testing framework and _Istanbul (nyc)_ to measure coverage.
 It comes with a couple of _npm_ scripts to run tests and generate coverage reports.

+To test interaction with MongoDB, this package uses _mongodb-memory-server_.
+There's an configuration option in `package.json` that tells _mongodb-memory-server_ which binary to use.
+Make sure that it is the same version as you use for MongoDB in production.
+The version for production is configured in `docker-compose.yml`.

 ### Linting

 This package comes with _eslint_ support.
 This includes the eslint dev dependencies, eslint config and _npm_ scripts to run the linter.